omarcastano/data_science_in_production/content/5-orchestration/prefect/prefect.md

 Workers are the agents that actually execute flow runs.
 They poll assigned work pools, retrieve tasks, run them in matching environments (e.g. Docker, Kubernetes, process, cloud), and report results back to the Prefect Server.

+### Schedules

+Schedules define when and how often a deployment should run.
+They can be configured to run on a fixed schedule (e.g. daily, weekly, monthly) or based on specific events (e.g. cron, HTTP requests, file changes).

 ---

 With all this in mind, let's create a deployment for our flow.

+### Creating a Deployment from CLI

+In order to create a deployment from the CLI, we need to run the following command:

 ```bash
 uv run prefect deploy
 ```

-Once you execute this command, you will have to select the flow you want to deploy, and then you will have to select the work pool you want to use.
+Once you execute this command, you will have to select the flow you want to deploy, and then you will have to create and select the work pool you want to use.

 After selecting the flow and work pool, you will have to start the worker, but first you need to set the `PREFECT_API_URL` environment variable to the URL of your Prefect server.